-There are three phases in Block Training.
+There are three phases in block training"

-The intensity increases while volume decreases.
+Transmutation: The intensity increases while volume decreases.
 This phase focuses more on the specific abilities the lifter wishes to develop.
 For instance, someone looking to gain size may incorporate areas to build up weaker parts of the body.
 Powerlifters gear this block towards improving their three main lifts.
 The components of this phase are completely dependent on the lifter.